Bangyan1997/testnet_manuals/nulink/README.md

 Submit feedback regarding to bugs or improvements for nulink services !

 If you did not submit form you won't be eligible!

+Only good submission on feedback form will get rewards

 Thats it!
 You are done and make sure your node is not shutdown!!